 § I: Prologue starting ‘Omnia quae a sanctis gesta sunt vel geruntur’ praising the deeds of the saints and promoting the reading and writing of martyrdom accounts.

-The editor Mattaloni identifies three families at the origin of the preserved manuscript tradition: ξ (including the full prologue), ν (omitting it), and λ starting with an addition presenting the text as a letter from Ambrose, then further modifying and shortening the body of the prologue given by ξ.]
+[The editor Mattaloni identifies three families at the origin of the preserved manuscript tradition: ξ (including the full prologue), ν (omitting it), and λ starting with an addition presenting the text as a letter from Ambrose, then further modifying and shortening the body of the prologue given by ξ.]

-pedagogus) Protus.
+§ II: Cantius, Cantianus and Cantianilla are instructed in the Christian faith by the teacher (pedagogus) Protus.
 They are from the family of the Anicii, related to the emperor Carinus, born and raised in Rome in the 14th region (regio) at the time when Diocletian rulds in Rome, Maximian in Illyricum, and Carinus, who is tolerant towards Christians, in Gaul.
 After Carinus’ death, Diocletian and Maximian promulgate laws ordering Christians who refuse to sacrifice to be tortured.
 The martyrs decide to leave Rome pretending to visit their properties (praedia) in the suburbs and go to Aquileia where they have many estates (rura).
 However, in Aquileia the persecution is even more fierce than in Rome: very many Christians are imprisoned.

-praeses) Dulcidius with the help of the count (comes) Sisinnius hears about the saints and summons them to offer incense to the gods; however they refuse, stating that they prefer to die for the name of Christ rather than going against his commandments.
+§ III: The governor (praeses) Dulcidius with the help of the count (comes) Sisinnius hears about the saints and summons them to offer incense to the gods; however they refuse, stating that they prefer to die for the name of Christ rather than going against his commandments.

 § IV: Dulcidius and Sisinnius write to Diocletian about the three brothers who have come from Rome, are Christian, and refuse to comply to the emperor’s order.
 Diocletian is angered and replies ordering them to be sentenced to death if they refuse to sacrifice.
 Hearing about the sentence pronounced against them, the martyrs flee from Aquileia with Protus on a chariot.
-Sisinnius goes after them with scouts (
+Sisinnius goes after them with scouts (spiculatores).

-Ad Aquas Gradatas.
+§§ V-VI: The martyrs are captured when one of their mules falls down, not far from the city walls in the place called Ad Aquas Gradatas.
 The episode of Elijah ascending to heaven on a chariot provides a parallel showing that the martyrs were on their way to heaven on their chariot.
 Further, their flight on a chariot has a sound explanation: what they did was not to flee, as this was a most inefficient way of escaping, but to manifest to all on their way that they were Christians and to show them the path to be followed.

 § VII: Sisinnius orders them to be arrested and to offer incense to Jupiter.
 As they refuse, Sisinnius orders them to be sentenced to death.
 However the martyrs together with Protus rejoice, sing psalms, and pray to the Lord Jesus Christ, asking him to welcome their souls among the saints.